Pastel Horizon by Dan Sutherland

 • Understanding:

-Knowledge, awareness and intuition.
-The ability to clearly comprehend one’s own and other’s feelings, thoughts and attitudes.
+Wisdom, awareness, perspective and intuition; Mindfulness.
+The ability to comprehend one's own and other's feelings, attitude and points of view; Empathy.

 • Acceptance:

-Acknowledgement of the truth regarding a situation or condition.
-Appreciation, validation and approval of one’s own individualities, even those traits that may eventually need to be changed.
-Absolute cooperation with the inevitable.
+Acknowledgement of the truth regarding a situation or condition; appreciation and validation of one's own and others' human personalities (even traits we may wish to change); letting go of resistance and denial; absolute cooperation with the inevitable.

 • Forgiveness:

 A letting go or releasing of resentments.
-The desire to pardon, excuse, exonerate or overlook.
+The willingness to move beyond past events, perhaps to reconcile and restore.

 • Tolerance:

-An open-mindedness to the ideas, opinions and practices that differ from one’s own.
-A lack of prejudice and a live-and-let-live attitude.
+Open-mindedness to ideas, opinions and practices that differ from one's own; the absence of prejudice; a live-and-let-live attitude.

 • Patience: